Released: 8th February 1999

 Yet for all the inevitable – and obvious – comparisons with Hanson, Crazy does more things differently than it does the same.
 Okay, the sound is strikingly similar and most definitely cut from the same pop-rock cloth.
 But then, if the brief was to discover and sign another group of brothers who play guitars, what else would you expect?
 Look beyond that though, and Crazy is arguably a more well-rounded effort.
 It’s a textbook example of a song that is crafted around what works within the genre and ditching everything that doesn’t.
 Thus, it wastes absolutely no time in launching into an energetic, bouncy rock number delivered with a recognisable punk-pop drawl.
 The lyrics, however, are very much rooted in appealing to The Moffatts’ teen demographic: “Life is such a funny thing, you never know what it’ll bring, you know I’m just takin’ it day by day”.
 The track never veers too far from profound-but-not-really existential adolescent musings that could have appeared in any pop song of the time.
 The thrashing production, on the other hand, is a much more assertive statement of the group’s ability.

 Whatever Crazy might lack in originality (an overrated concept), it more than makes up for with a relentless cascade of hooks.
 The song is a total earworm; each section sounds like it’s building to something bigger and without fail it delivers on that promise.
 The chorus completely goes off; buoyed by: “Oh-oh-OH-OH-OH” backing vocals, there is a heightened urgency to the delivery that elevates it so brilliantly: “I think I’m going CRAZY, can’t TAKE IT ANY M-O-O-ORE”.
 It’s a dizzying, sugar-coated rush that feels utterly anthemic.
-At the time, we were only able to compare The Moffatts with what had come before, but in hindsight, Crazy has much more in common with the punk-pop movement of the early ‘00s.
+At the time, The Moffatts could only be compared with what had come before them, but in hindsight, Crazy has much more in common with the punk-pop movement of the early ‘00s.
 The unapologetically brash, spiky guitar riffs and polished production values feel closer to those of Sum 41 and Good Charlotte than they do Hanson.

 Crazy debuted and peaked at #16 in the UK.
-This is one of those situations where, much as we desperately wanted it to do much better, the outcome was entirely understandable.
-The Moffatts were launched into a sub-genre of pop music where they really only had one major rival – and by that point, even Hanson weren’t routinely scoring top ten hits anymore.
-Undeterred, The Moffatts ploughed on and released two further singles from their album Chapter I: A New Beginning, although if anything was going to be a hit, it would have been this song.
-Nonetheless, we’re really glad that the group weren’t promptly dropped as soon as it became evident that Crazy wasn’t going to be an MMMBop-sized hit.
+This is one of those situations where, much as the song desperately deserved to do better, the outcome was entirely understandable.
+The Moffatts were launched into a sub-genre of pop music where they really only had one major rival; and by that point, even Hanson weren’t routinely scoring top ten hits anymore.
+Undeterred, The Moffatts ploughed on and released two further singles from their album Chapter I: A New Beginning, although if anything was going to be a hit, it would have been this one.
+Nonetheless, it’s a good thing the group weren’t promptly dropped as soon as it became evident that Crazy wasn’t going to be an MMMBop-sized hit.
 Because even if global domination didn’t beckon, the band deserved to enjoy their time on a mainstream label after years of working to that point.